jhcohn/dyn-mod/README.md

 dyn_cluster/ - files I'm using on the cluster<br/>
   * dyn_qcvg.py - file to run emcee with q=True
+  * dyn_qflat.py - dyn_qcvg.py but with flat sigma
+  * dyn_105mod.py - dyn_model.py but with the option of uneven final pixel binning (e.g. 10x5)
+  * dyn_u2698_105.py - dyn_qflat.py adjusted for u2698, and using dyn_105mod.py

 param_files/ - parameter files to run with dyn_general.py<br/>
   * ngc1332_params.txt - defunct<br/>